iOS 26

 Why Is Your IMS Registration Status “Not Registered”?

-IMS Registration may indicate “Not Registered” for a variety of reasons, such as a damaged or missing SIM card, corrupt radio firmware, or outdated OS.
+IMS Registration may indicate “Not Registered” for various reasons, such as a damaged or missing SIM card, corrupt radio firmware, or outdated OS.
 However, the primary is often a non-provisioned SIM card.

 On some occasions, the following can also cause the IMS Registration status “Not Registered”: